RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 ### Advanced RL in Economic Decision-Making
 - Progress in applying reinforcement learning in complex economic scenarios, including algorithms like Q-learning, DQN, A3C, PPO, and DDPG.

- #### Calvano, E., et al. on AI and Collusion
+### Calvano, E., et al. on AI and Collusion
- - Emilio Calvano and colleagues' paper, "Artificial intelligence, algorithmic pricing, and collusion" (2020), delves into the impact of AI and machine learning on market dynamics.
+Emilio Calvano and colleagues' paper, "Artificial intelligence, algorithmic pricing, and collusion" (2020), delves into the impact of AI and machine learning on market dynamics.
 They specifically focus on algorithmic pricing and potential collusion in digital markets.
+The study employs advanced machine learning algorithms to simulate various market scenarios, revealing how algorithmic strategies can evolve in ways that might facilitate tacit collusion among competing firms.

- #### Nicolas Lepore's Thesis on AI Pricing Collusion
+### Nicolas Lepore's Thesis on AI Pricing Collusion
- - Nicolas Lepore's thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition" (2021), presents an in-depth analysis using multi-agent RL algorithms to study the Bertrand             competition model.
+Nicolas Lepore's thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition" (2021), presents an in-depth analysis using multi-agent RL algorithms to study the Bertrand competition model.
+Lepore's work primarily utilizes Q-learning, DQN (Deep Q-Network), and variants of actor-critic methods such as A3C (Asynchronous Advantage Actor-Critic) and PPO (Proximal Policy Optimization), exploring how these algorithms can model and potentially encourage tacit collusion among AI agents in simulated market environments.

 This comprehensive literature review will establish a solid theoretical and empirical foundation for our research, highlighting the significance of advanced RL techniques and evolutionary algorithms in exploring tacit collusion in the Bertrand price competition model.

 ## 3. Methodology
 ### Model Design